OracleMichael/OIC_WORKSHOP/ATTENDEE_MATERIALS/README.md

 ### **Step 5: Insert data into ATP**

 This step inserts the data into ATP.
-1. Hover your cursor over the grey arrow between "getTable" and the stop node.
+1. Hover your cursor over the grey arrow between `getData` and the stop node.
 It might help to click **Reset** to re-position all the nodes in the integration.
-Locate the ATP connection you configured.
+Select the ATP connection you configured.
-2. In the wizard, give the invoke a name (for instance, "updateTable").
-For the **operation to perform**, select "Perform an Operation On a Table", and select "Insert".
-Then click **Next**.
+2. In the wizard, give the invoke a name (for instance, "insertIntoTable").
+For the **operation to perform**, select `Perform an Operation On a Table`, and select `Insert`.
+Click **Next**.
-3. Select "ADMIN" as the **Schema** and **search** for the table called `WORKSHOP`.
+3. Select `ADMIN` as the **Schema** and **search** for the table called `WORKSHOP`.
 Once you have located the table, you may double-click it or single-click and click the single right chevron to add it to the right side.
 Then click **Import Tables**.
 4. There are no more actions to perform, and the remaining pages are there to show information.
 Click **Next** and **Done**.
-5. Select the **Map to updateTable**, and click on the pencil icon to **edit** the mapper.
+5. Select the **Map to insertIntoTable**, and click on the pencil icon to **edit** the mapper.
-6. On the left hand side (LHS), locate TODO the**currRow** until you see the four variables (id, name, etc.), and on the right hand side (RHS), expand `WORKSHOP` until you see the four variables.
-Drag the LHS variables to their RHS counterparts.
-7. You will modify the XSLT. also hard code the name and timestamp
+6. On the left hand side (LHS), expand **getData Response > SyncReadFileResponse > FileReadResponse > RecordSet**, which should contain a single **record** variable.
+Drag **record** to **Workshop**.
+This should create a line from **record** to **Workshop**, indicating that a mapping was created between the two objects. _Note: since both **record** and **Workshop** are container objects that consist of primitive variables, the mapping actually doesn't map any data.
+It only generates a "foreach" operator in the XSLT definition of the map._
+7. Now to map the variables within both objects.
+Click **XSLT** (easiest way is just ctrl+F or cmd+F to search for XSLT), then on the RHS expand **for-each > Workshop**.
+Also, on the LHS, expand **record**.
+Map all of the LHS variables to the RHS variables, so `record.Fname` to `Workshop.fname`, and so on.
+8. You will need to hard-code the `timestamp` and `createdBy` variables.
+Right-click on the `timestamp` variable, and select `Create Target Node`.
+An expression box should appear on the bottom if it has not already.
+Click the wrench+screwdriver icon (right side under the x) to enable editing of the expression.
+Enter this code as the expression: `fn:current-dateTime()`.
+Then click the check symbol (under the wrench+screwdriver) to save this expression.
+9. Create a target node for the `createdBy` variable and enter your name surrounded by quotes.
+For instance: `"John Doe"`.
-8. Once you have completed the modification to the data, click **Validate** at the top right of the screen, then **Close**.
+10. Once you have completed all mappings, click **Validate** at the top right of the screen, then **Close**.

 ***Save your integration.***